yowainwright/yowainwright.github.io/src/pages/2017-09-14-front-end-confguration.md

 **The steps below are high level, focusing only on configuration.**

-**Note:** The following steps can be done with an text editor or differently with varying shells.
-This post is about configuration so the focus is doing this with as few of tools as possible.
-Therefore, the post will document the how-to's with Nano.
+**Note:** The following steps can be done with a text editor or differently with varying shells.
+This post is about configuration, so the focus is doing this with as few of tools as possible.
+Therefore, the post will document the how-tos with Nano.

 ---

 ### Linting

 [Linting](https://eslint.org/) communicates how a prototype's JavaScript should be written.
-For this tool, it is recommended to intall the defaults that are standard with the view layer.
+For this tool, it is recommended to install the defaults that are standard with the view layer.

 If a React App is being prototyped